Vinyl Liner Pool Cost Breakdown

 Shape

-One advantage of vinyl liner pools is that buyers have plenty of options regarding pool shapes, unlike fiberglass pools.
+One advantage of vinyl liner pools is that buyers can essentially fully customize the pool’s shape, unlike fiberglass pools.
 However, remember that the pool’s cost can rise significantly when you deviate from a standard rectangle shape (which is the easiest to create).
 This point is especially true for vinyl liner pools, which are more expensive than concrete pools when you want to create custom shapes.

 Vinyl Pool Cost By Shape